 S – Short term only – payday loans are only suitable for short term lending

-H – Help – seek advice if you think you think you will have problems repaying your payday loan.
+H – Help – seek advice if you think you will have problems repaying your payday loan.
 In the first instance, speak to the lender – they will probably be able to help.
 If it’s more serious, seek advice from an independent and impartial service.

-Defer the expenditure
+Defer the Expenditure

 For anything else, it’s better to wait.
 Take a moment to consider the consequences of what might happen if you don’t make the payment until payday.
-If it will not cause you too many problems, think about whether you can hang on.
+If it does not cause you too many problems, think about whether you can hang on.

 Talk to the creditor and ask what options might be available.
-Will they be happy to wait or will they be satisfied to spread the payments over a longer period?
-Remember to work out whether this might result in higher costs in the long run which could tip you into further financial problems.
+Will they be happy to wait, or will they be satisfied to spread the payments over a longer period?
+Remember to work out whether this might result in higher costs in the long run, which could tip you into further financial problems.